by Aaron Gibson

-Cash in hand, we secured a dump truck from the scrap yard and header tot the scaffold place to rent a massive load of scaffolding.
+Cash in hand, we secured a dump truck from the scrap yard and headed to the scaffold place to rent a massive load of scaffolding.
 At the rental store we took some liberties on the contract: sure we were going to have a “Qualified Person” erect the scaffold, yes, we were going to have an engineer asses the design prior to, during, and after the construction, of course we wouldn’t build anything on the side of the scaffold.
 We signed on the bottom line agreeing to everything.
 It was a small price to pay for success.
-We purchased over a thousand hand-holds, all black, ClimbIt brnd holds made by Jim Karn.
-We acquired 40 sheets of plywood, 30 gallons of paint, climbing ropes, webbing, tools, and all the necessary hardware.
+We purchased over a thousand hand-holds, all black, ClimbIt brand holds designed by Jim Karn.
+We acquired 40 sheets of plywood, 30 gallons of outdoor grade latex paint, climbing ropes, webbing, tools, and all the necessary hardware.
 Commandeering our friends and family, we spent a week painting plywood, drilling t-nut holes, measuring, cutting, re-cutting, and envisioning how the wall would look.
 Unfortunately, there wasn’t enough time to set-up the wall prior to the fair; all the kinks would have to be worked out on-sight.

-With as much business as we were expecting we’d need some help.
+With as much business as we were expecting, we’d need some help.
 So we decided to hire some.
 But finding quality employees to work full-time at a state fair is like picking between the last two kids for a dodgeball team, you’re choosing from the best of the worst.
-We interviewed ex-cons, dropouts, drunks, socially challenged, chain-smokers, career fairgoers, mentally unstable, and combinations thereof (not that we were any better, I might add).
-Out of a choice of 5, I think we hired four of them.
+We interviewed ex-cons, dropouts, drunks, socially challenged, chain-smokers, career fairgoers, mentally unstable, and combinations thereof (not that we were any better, one might contend).
+Out of a choice of five, I think we hired four of them.
 What did we care, as long as they could belay?
-(Side-note: Turns out, most couldn’t belay.)
+(Side-note: Turns out, most could not belay.)

 “Rich, he’s not clipped in,” I said.
 It didn’t register with him, perhaps because he’d only learned to belay a few days earlier and had not yet mastered the intricacies of climbing safety – otherwise known as, knot tying.

 The Fair was not, in fact, fair.
 The fairgrounds administration ruled with a mob-boss mentality.
 We paid exorbitant rent, insurance, electricity, down payments, and handed over 20% of our daily earnings.
 How were we supposed to make any money with all the damn fees?
 The Fair required us to have a ticket taker, supplied by them, that would collect the tickets we sold and keep track of how many customers we had.
-We handled the money and sold tickets then the fair-appointed ticket taker would collect the tickets.
-At the end of the day the tickets were turned in, tallied, and we paid our dues.
+We handled the money and sold tickets, then the fair-appointed ticket taker would collect the tickets.
+At the end of the day the tickets were turned in, tallied, and we paid our dues, they took their cut and gave us ours.
 It was a raw deal with apparently no way out.
-That is, unless you had a man named Bud as your ticket taker.
+That is, unless you had a man named Buzz as your ticket taker.

 By the second of the three weeks things were really rolling.
 We had busy days and slow days but checking out the competition around us we knew we were doing better than them.
 Across the street was the Laser Zone, a dirty red inflatable maze where, inside you could play laser tag while running full-bore into vinyl air-filled walls.
 The owners were Canadian and were traveling across the US, anxious to get to “the big fair in Texas.”
 One of the Canadians closely resembled JB Tribout (see, 90s sport climber guy on wikipedia) and climbed like him too – he had no trouble dispensing of our roof climb.
 They were good guys and we let them climb for free whenever they wanted, in return, we played a lot of laser tag.

 One day we arrived to find the Hole-y-Rollers shut down.
-Apparently one of the employees, a troubled eighteen year-old, had apparently been accused of fondling children while assisting them with their seatbelts.
+Apparently one of the employees, a troubled eighteen year-old, had apparently been accused of fondling a kid while assisting them with their seatbelts.
 He was arrested that morning and taken to jail.
-We quickly deemed them the Holy Gropers.
+It was then we started referring to them as the Holy Gropers.
 The local news channels descended on the place like wildfire.
 It was great press for us because The Monolith was in the background of all the shots.
-After that, the climbing business soared.
+After that, our climbing business soared.